 Perhaps someone who worked in the aircraft plants of WWII, or has related historical documentation of that environment, can verify that "Murphy's Law" existed in their environment.

-Gary Verver served at China Lake on the LIne Crew.
+Gary Verver served at China Lake on the Line Crew.
 Witnessing many different a/c and weapons, his knowledge has contributed greatly to this web site.
 He is by far the largest contributor to this site in both knowledge and images.
-An effort to document the loss of every Skyhawk by Gary is a huge effort on his part.
+An effort to document the loss of every Skyhawk by Gary is a huge, ongoing effort on his part.